 While Mighty Mouse Playhouse left CBS's Saturday morning schedule in 1966, Mighty Mouse continued to appear on Saturday mornings in the 1966-1967 season.
 Mighty Mouse Playhouse was replaced by another Terrytoons show, The Mighty Heroes, which centred on a humorous superhero team created by Ralph Bakshi.
 In between the two Mighty Heroes segments on the show a classic Mighty Mouse theatrical short would be run.
 Sadly, Mighty Heroes lasted only one season.

 Beyond insuring Mighty Mouse's lasting popularity, Mighty Mouse Playhouse would also have a lasting impact on American broadcast network television.
 Quite simply, it was the very first Saturday morning cartoon.
 From the late Forties into the Fifties weekday afternoons had been the preferred time for the networks to air children's programming.
 It was in this time period that Howdy Doody and The Mickey Mouse Club aired.
 By the middle of the decade, however, children's programming on weekday afternoons started to go into decline.
-Saturday morning, which had included some children's programming since Animal Clinic and Acrobat Ranch, had debuted on ABC, then became the preferred time for kid shows.
+Saturday morning, which had included some children's programming since Animal Clinic and Acrobat Ranch, had debuted on ABC in 1950, then became the preferred time for kid shows.
 With animated cartoons being popular with children, it was perhaps only a matter of time before an animated show debuted on Saturday morning.